-The team also collected water samples from the Buy cheap cialis online drinking water treatment systems that SU students had installed at the dormitory (2008) and at the local medical clinic (2010).
+The team also collected water samples from the Buy cialis without prescription drinking water treatment systems that SU students had installed at the dormitory (2008) and at the local medical clinic (2010).
 The SU and CMU students tested the samples and found that the treatment systems were removing 99 percent of all Coliform bacteria.
 The CMU students will continue to perform follow-up testing in November as part of a monitoring program that has been on-going since August 2008.

 Funding for the project was provided by Seattle University’s Endowed Mission Fund, Global Grants Initiative and College of Science and Engineering.